sagemath/trac_to_gh/Issue 9363.md

 # Issue 9363: load bug when last line of file begins with #

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9363

 Original creator: mariah